MicrosoftDocs/visualstudio-docs/mac/what-happened-to-vs-for-mac.md

 ---
 # What's happening to Visual Studio for Mac?

 Visual Studio for Mac is scheduled for retirement by August 31, 2024 in accordance with Microsoft’s [Modern Lifecycle Policy](/lifecycle/policies/modern).
 Visual Studio for Mac 17.6 will continue to be supported until August 31, 2024, with servicing updates for security issues and updated platforms from Apple.
-You can continue using Visual Studio for Mac as you have.

-While the decision has been made to retire Visual Studio for Mac, **we remain committed to our developers on Mac** with alternatives like the [C# Dev Kit for VS Code](https://code.visualstudio.com/docs/csharp/get-started) and other extensions that allow you to take advantage of our ongoing investments in .NET development on a Mac.
-We encourage you to continue to provide your feedback in the [Visual Studio Developer Community](https://aka.ms/feedback/suggest?space=8)  regarding our planned investments in C# Dev Kit, .NET MAUI, and Unity Extensions for VS Code, Visual Studio for Windows, and Microsoft Dev Box.
+While the decision has been made to retire Visual Studio for Mac, **we remain committed to our developers on Mac and .NET MAUI ** with alternatives like the [C# Dev Kit for VS Code](https://code.visualstudio.com/docs/csharp/get-started) and other extensions that allow you to take advantage of our ongoing investments in .NET development on a Mac.

 ## Support timeline